Environmental, Safety and Health, M.S.

 Program Requirements

-Students must complete 30 graduate credit hours at the graduate level, including at least 18 credit hours at Marshall University.
-The degree consists of 15 credit hours of core courses; 3-6 credit hours of required courses; and 9-12 credit hours of electives.
-At least 15 credit hours must be at the 600 level.
+Students must complete 30 graduate credit hours (CH) at the graduate level, including at least 18 CH at Marshall University.
+The degree consists of 15 CH of core courses; 3-6 CH of required courses; and 9-12 CH of electives.
+At least 15 CH must be at the 600 level.

 Students may choose to complete either the project option or the thesis option, after consultation with their academic advisor.
 Students must have a project or thesis proposal approved by their project or thesis advisor prior to enrolling in project (TE 699 Comprehensive Project or SFT 679 Problem Report) or thesis (ES 680 or SFT 681 Thesis).

 Project Option.
 The comprehensive project involves the application of coursework completed as part of the degree to a practical problem.
 Students will work with their advisors to identify an appropriate project and scope.
 Students must prepare a formal written report and deliver an oral presentation to a committee.
-Students register for a Comprehensive Project (TE 699, 3 hrs.) during the semester in which their project will be completed and presented, but preliminary work on the project may commence before that semester.
+Students register for either Comprehensive Project (TE 699, 3 CH) or Problem Report (SFT 679, 3 CH) during the semester in which their project will be completed and presented, but preliminary work on the project may commence before that semester.

 Thesis Option.
-The thesis option involves the completion of 6 hours of research (ES 680) under the direction of an advisor on an approved project.
+The thesis option involves the completion of 6 CH of research (ES 680 or SGT 681) under the direction of an advisor on an approved project.
 Students must summarize their work in the form of a formal, written document and successfully defend the thesis before a committee.
 Thesis work is typically conducted over two semesters.

 Plan of Study

 On completion of the M.S. in Environmental, Safety and health degree program the student should have the requisite scope of knowledge and competency in specific environmental, safety and health subject matter.
-Students are required to take 9-12 credit hours of elective courses and use them to satisfy proficiency courses.
-At least 6 credit hours of SFT Electives and 6 credit hours of ES Electives are required.
-As students may not have the requisite background in the subject matter from their undergrad curriculum, some courses will be required based on the students background.
+As students may not have the requisite background in the subject matter from their undergrad curriculum, some courses will be required based on the student's background.
 Students that do not have a Safety undergraduate background or that cannot otherwise satisfy the requirement will be required to take SFT 660 and SFT 598 as part of their M.S.
 Plan of Study.
 Students that do not have an ES undergraduate background or that cannot otherwise satisfy the requirement will be required to take at least one of ES 604, ES 630, ES 640 or ES 665.
-Electives can be chosen from Safety, Environmental Science or any program within CECS.
-Additionally, electives from the College of Science, Department of Public Health, or Department of Geography may be approved.
-Graduate courses from other programs will be considered.
 The required and elective courses should be outlined in the Plan of Study.
 The Plan of Study should be developed in cooperation with and signed by the student's advisor and should be completed prior to registration for the 12th credit hour.

 Thesis Option